escowles/recipes/_posts/2025-08-05-peach-ice-cream.md

 date: 2025-08-05 11:54:18 -0400
 last_modified_at: 2025-08-05T12:06:54 -0400
 category: dessert
-tags: icecream peach fruit
+tags: icecream peach fruit favorite
-status: draft
+status: confirmed
 ---

-2 peaches
+3 peaches
 1/2 cup sugar
 1/2 tsp. lemon juice
 * peel and slice peaches, then toss with sugar and lemon juice
+* rest for 30 minutes, then pulse in blender or food processor to mash the peaches into fine pieces (they will be hard when they freeze, so it's important they are not too large)
-* rest for 30 minutes, then mash through a colander to separate juices from pulp
+* strain to separate juices from peach chunks

 4 egg yolks
 1/2 cup sugar